assaabloy-ppi/salt-channel/files/spec-salt-channel.md

   Just fixed offsets or something?
 Reduce code?
 Slightly less overhead.

 * **Change encrypted messages**.
 Currently, the encrypted messages are a Binson message.
-This change is about removing the Binson use for encrypted messages (the b-field) and send encrypted bytes directly.
+This change is to remove the Binson use for encrypted messages (the b-field) and send encrypted bytes directly.
+There seems to be little or no use of Binson for the symmetric encryption.

 * **M3, M4 field names**.
 The order of signature and public key in M3, and M4 is different.
 Proposal: use "s" for signature and "k" for